tcox8/KnownIssueUpdates/README.md

 # Requirements
 Powershell 3.0<br/>
+ConfigManager Console on the machine that runs this script<br/>
 IIS setup with the file from the "IIS" folder<br/>

 # What to Edit to Make This Work For You